pingcap/talent-plan/rust/projects/project-4/project.md

 The interface to the CLI is the same as in the [previous project].
-The difference this time is in the concurrent implementation, which will be described as we work through it..
+The difference this time is in the concurrent implementation, which will be described as we work through it.

 [previous project]: ../project-3/project.md